Melanistic Masks (Em)

 Melanistic Mask Black Mask Sable Piebald Etching Watermarking

-Melanistic Masks and Merle
+Melanistic Masks & Merle

-Merle dilutes some of the eumelanin in a dog’s coat and causes a somewhat random pattern of diluted and fully pigmented patches.
+Merle dilutes some of the eumelanin in a dog’s coat and causes a somewhat random pattern of diluted and still fully pigmented patches.
 Merle will also dilute the eumelanin in a melanistic mask.

-Melanistic Masks and Progressive Greying
+Melanistic Masks & Progressive Greying

-In some dogs that express progressive greying, the mask seems to not be affected to the same degree as the rest of the eumelanin in a dog’s coat.
-This leaves a darker mask on a faded grey or beige coat.
+In some dogs that express progressive graying, the mask seems to not be affected to the same degree as the rest of the eumelanin.
+This can leave a darker mask on a faded grey or beige coat.

 Dog Breeds with Melanistic Masks